Jubatian/rrpge-spec/specs/vid_arch.rst

 The limits of the RRPGE system's display generator are set as follows:

-- 640x400 visible pixels of 1:1 pixel aspect ratio in 4bit mode
+- 640x400 visible pixels of 1:1 pixel aspect ratio
-- 320x400 visible pixels of 2:1 pixel aspect ratio in 8bit mode
 - 16:10 display aspect ratio
 - 50Hz minimal / 70Hz maximal refresh rate
 - At least 49 vertical blank lines (for a total of at least 449 lines)